 - determine the number of babies in the womb.

-Do I need to prepare for an Ultrasound level 2 Scan?
+Do I need to prepare for a level 2 ultrasound Scan?

 There is no such certain required preparation for your USG Level 2 Scan.
 You do not need to fill your bladder for this scan.
 Your baby will be grown enough to be seen through a sonography machine.